entercloudsuite/entercloudsuite.github.io/_posts/2016-03-31-how-to-configure-your-firewall-rules.markdown

 5. By default, there will be no rules.
 First of all, create a rule to allow all outgoing traffic from your instances.
 Fill up the required fields as per screenshot, and click on **Create Rule**.
 <img class="responsive-guide-img" src="{{ site.baseurl_posts_img }}ecs-computing-firewall-05.png">

 6. You can then create specific rules for incoming traffic.
-In a **basic** use case, you would allow administrative traffic from some service IPs only, and http traffic from any source.
+In a **standard** "web" use case, you would allow administrative traffic from some service IPs only, and http traffic from any source.
 <img class="responsive-guide-img" src="{{ site.baseurl_posts_img }}ecs-computing-firewall-06.png">
 <img class="responsive-guide-img" src="{{ site.baseurl_posts_img }}ecs-computing-firewall-07.png">